-Those with BPD are also quite often challenged by the influence of past trauma on current perceptions, thoughts, and emotions.
-This means that new events may be viewed as having details similar to old events, and therefore, trigger a “re-experiencing” of old thought sequences and painful emotional states (all irrelevant to the present moment but again making it harder to break free from or adjust).
+Those with BPD are also quite often challenged by the influence of past trauma on current perceptions, thoughts, and emotions, meaning that new events may be viewed as having details similar to past events.
+When this happens, it may trigger a “re-experiencing” of old thought sequences and painful emotional states (all irrelevant to the present moment but again making it harder to break free from or adjust).
 Trauma adds yet another layer of struggle to the already challenging task of regulating oversized emotions.

 It is very common for caregivers of children to pass on their thinking, feeling, and communication styles to children because of their powerful influence.
 Genetics may also play a role in the ways that thoughts start forming in childhood, and likewise, in the ways feelings are experienced.
 Before emotional awareness is learned, it is common for more extreme and irrational forms of thought to be present, and for feelings to be left unmanaged.
 Learning about emotions in childhood sufficient to manage them well in adulthood can be a rare privilege in many families.

-In my own struggle with thoughts, emotions, and behaviour (with BPD), I would say I have experienced all of the common cognitive distortions listed in this presentation.
-It is very easy to bounce between several of the cognitive distortions in one instance of thinking, speaking, and acting.
-Learning to notice these different thought distortions has been one of the biggest challenges in my recovery from BPD, and I would suspect that anyone reading who suffers with BPD will likewise have to work hard at remaining mindful and keeping thoughts balanced and informed by facts.
+In my struggle with thoughts, emotions, and behaviour (with BPD), I would say I have experienced all of the common cognitive distortions listed in this presentation.
+It is common to bounce between several of the cognitive distortions in one instance of thinking, speaking, and acting.
+Learning to notice these different thought distortions has been one of the most significant challenges in my recovery from BPD, and I would suspect that anyone reading who suffers from BPD will likewise have to work hard at remaining mindful and keeping thoughts balanced and informed by facts.

-Perhaps you have noticed yourself how hard it can be to remain rational – or in other words “get unstuck” from irrational thoughts – when emotions are so intense?
-I would compare this challenge to trying to ride a bike and something is constantly throwing you off balance… like the wind, or someone pushing you from the side.
-It would be very hard to remain balanced and continue riding, right?!
-This is also one very good reason to take it easy on yourself if you suffer with BPD and are in the midst of this very unique, difficult, and specialized type of re-learning how to live in your body and with your emotions.
+Perhaps you have noticed yourself how hard it can be to remain rational – or in other words “get unstuck” from irrational thoughts – when emotions are so intense.
+I would compare this challenge to trying to ride a bike, and something is always throwing you off balance… like the wind, or someone pushing you from the side.
+It would be tough to remain balanced and continue riding, right?!
+Having this “balance issue” is also one very good reason to take it easy on yourself if you suffer from BPD and are in the midst of this unique, challenging, and specialized type of re-learning how to live in your body and with your emotions.

 You will find that as you become more familiar and mindful of your thought experience (and all the associated emotions) that your thought experience will begin to shift.
 What I am saying here is that you will probably experience less unnecessary thought tangents, be less bothered by all of the emotions that go hand-in-hand with the unnecessary thought tangents, be less stressed, and live your life more in the present moment.

-Living “on autopilot”, or mindlessly, without awareness of self and thoughts does not help to settle the mind, but rather sets the conditions for emotions to pile up and then eventually (if not immediately) result in an ineffective behavioural responding and unhealthy coping (e.g., using substances).
+Living “on autopilot,” or mindlessly, without awareness of self and thoughts does not help to settle the mind, but instead sets the conditions for emotions to pile up and then eventually (if not immediately) result in an ineffective behavioural responding and unhealthy coping (e.g., using substances, etc.).

-Now imagine the hard feelings that would commonly go hand-in-hand with these types of thoughts…. feeling worthless, feeling doubt and fear, or feeling shame.
+Now imagine the hard feelings that would commonly go hand-in-hand with these types of thoughts, such as feeling worthless, feeling doubt and fear, or feeling shame.
 As “the weight” of these types of emotions piles up, it becomes understandable that a person might want to give up on the learning process, or even on everything!

 I know it can seem like “a lot” to take on all this emotional learning and strengthening of your self-awareness, but please trust me that it is worth the effort in the long run!
 I have had many moments of wanting to give up on myself and learning how to live in my body along the learning path.
 Having just one severe instance of relational difficulty can leave you wondering if all of your learning and efforts to make changes have made any difference whatsoever.

-It can be very easy to start labelling yourself in harmful ways (e.g., “pathetic”, “good for nothing”, “worthless”), especially if you have ever experienced being put down by significant others during your development, or in other instances of relational vulnerability.
-However when learning a new set of skills like this, mistakes and backsliding are going to happen, but this is ok too because it means having more emotions to practice working through.
+It can be very common to start labelling yourself in harmful ways (e.g., “pathetic,” “good for nothing,” “worthless”), especially if you have ever experienced being put down by significant others during your development, or in other instances of relational vulnerability.
+However when learning a new set of skills like this, mistakes and backsliding are going to happen, but this is ok too because it means having more emotions to practice managing.

 Everything you experience in life can be used for (and considered as) a practice opportunity for furthering your self-awareness and skill development.
-The mental health learning challenge could actually be compared to any other type of learning challenge… it takes time, practice, patience, repetition, and exposure to good teaching and coaching to develop mastery.
-This attitude can actually be the “make or break” type of attitude for learning and change that either gets adopted by a suffering person, or not.
+The mental health learning challenge could be compared to any other type of learning challenge – it takes time, practice, patience, repetition, and exposure to excellent teaching and coaching to develop mastery.
+This attitude can be the “make or break type of attitude” for learning and change that either gets adopted by a suffering person or not.
 The strong urge to avoid unwanted feelings can make it difficult to sustain this kind of attitude.

-I find it interesting that assigned blaming is given such a high priority when all that is needed is to effectively work through emotions, and then work together to find solutions.
-When you start getting good at taking effective responsibility for your emotions, you will probably find (as I have) that the “blame part” of problem-solving isn’t even necessary – it just ends up wasting valuable time and energy.
+I find it interesting that assigned blaming is given such a high priority when all that is needed is to work through emotions effectively, and then work together to find solutions.
+When you start getting good at taking active responsibility for your feelings, you will probably see (as I have) that the “blame part” of problem-solving isn’t even necessary – it just ends up wasting valuable time and energy.